waku-org/specs/standards/core/lightpush.md

 ### Message Relaying

-Nodes that respond to `LightPushRequest` SHOULD either relay the encapsulated message via [11/WAKU2-RELAY](https://rfc.vac.dev/waku/standards/core/11/relay) protocol on the specified `pubsub_topic` or perform another requested service.
+Nodes that respond to `LightPushRequest` SHOULD
+- either relay the encapsulated message via [11/WAKU2-RELAY](https://rfc.vac.dev/waku/standards/core/11/relay) protocol on the specified `pubsub_topic`<br>
+- or perform another requested service.
-Services beyond [11/WAKU2-RELAY](https://rfc.vac.dev/waku/standards/core/11/relay) are as yet underdefined.
+  `Services beyond [11/WAKU2-RELAY](https://rfc.vac.dev/waku/standards/core/11/relay) are as yet underdefined.`

-Depending on the network configuration, the lightpush client may not need to provide `pubsub_topic` ([WAKU2-RELAY-SHARDING](https://github.com/waku-org/specs/blob/master/standards/core/relay-sharding.md)).
+Depending on the network configuration, the lightpush client may not need to provide `pubsub_topic` ([WAKU2-RELAY-SHARDING](https://github.com/waku-org/specs/blob/master/standards/core/relay-sharding.md)).<br>

-If the node is unable to do so for some reason, they SHOULD return an error code in `LightPushResponse`.
+If the node is unable to perform the request for some reason, it SHOULD return an error code in `LightPushResponse`.<br>

 Once the relay is successful, the `relay_peer_count` will indicate the number of peers that the node has managed to relay the message to.
 It's important to note that this number may vary depending on the node subscriptions and support for the requested pubsub_topic.
-The client can use this information to either consider the relay as successful or take further action, such as switching to a lightpush service peer with better connectivity.
+The client can use this information to either consider the relay as successful or take further action, such as switching to a lightpush service peer with better connectivity.<br>
-The field `relay_peer_count` may not be present or has the value zero in case of error or in other future use cases, where no relay is involved.
+>The field `relay_peer_count` may not be present or has the value zero in case of error or in other future use cases, where no relay is involved.

 ### Examples of possible error codes